 Posted by Robert Half on 01 September 2014

 Not sure where to start when dressing for day one?
-Follow these tips to help you look and feel the part.
+Follow these tips to help you dress for success.

 Start with the basics